yiendos/my-sites-ide/README.md

 These images can be used as part of a Continuous Integration/ deployment strategy also.
 Therefore by running the exact same images for your local, CI/CD/ staging/ production environments you can be assured of perfect results everytime.

+## Getting started

+clone the repository to a location of your choice, followed by installing the dependancies:

+`composer install`

+## Background

 In terms of running containers on the IDE you have the choice of:

 * PHP-FPM